camerxnlol/61040-fa25-assignment-4/all-api-spec.md

 ### POST /api/Reaction/add

-**Description:** Adds a new emoji reaction by a user to a specific post.
+**Description:** Adds an emoji reaction from a user to a post.

 **Requirements:**
-- reactionType IS_VALID_EMOJI (Note: In the current implementation, any string is treated as a valid EmojiString.)
-- User cannot add the exact same emoji reaction to the same post twice.
+- The user has not already added the exact same emoji reaction to the same post.

 **Effects:**
-- create new_reaction with id = UUID(), post = post, reactionType = reactionType, reactingUser = reactingUser
-- add new_reaction to Reaction
-- returns new_reaction.id as 'reactionId'
+- A new reaction entity is created with a unique ID, associated with the given post, user, and emoji type.
+- Returns the unique ID of the newly created reaction.

 **Request Body:**
 ```json